rickhowe/diffchar.vim/README.md

  * 1   : 4 colors in fixed order
  * 2   : 8 colors in fixed order
  * 3   : 16 colors in fixed order
- * 100 : all available colors in dynamic random order
+ * 100 : all colors defined in highlight option in dynamic random order
+* `g:DiffPairVisible`, `t:DiffPairVisible` - Make a corresponding unit visible when cursor is moved on a difference unit
+ * 2 : highlight with cursor-like color plus echo as a message (default)
+ * 1 : highlight with cursor-like color
+ * 0 : nothing visible
 * `g:DiffUpdate`, `t:DiffUpdate` - Interactively updating the diff highlights while editing (available on vim 7.4)
  * 1 : enable (default)
  * 0 : disable